MicrosoftStudentChapter/Techmeet-WebD/CONTRIBUTING.md

    ```

 * Navigate to the project folder.
-* Run the following command to install the node_modules/ on your local system.
+* Run the following command to install all the dependencies on your local system from package.json file.
    ```
    npm i
    ```